widths/Proxy-Scraper/README.md

 </div>

 # What is Moon?
-- Moon is a lightweight and fast proxy scraper made by using ProxyScrapes' api.
+- Moon is a lightweight and fast proxy scraper made by using ProxyScrape's api.

 # What can i do with this?
 - You can use proxies for varietys of projects, this is just simply gathering them for you.